 held: The mode is active while the activating key is held down

 oneshot: The mode is released by initiating and finishing a cursor drag, or when

 Escis pressed, if no cursor drag is performed

 locked: The mode is locked until the mode key is pressed again (or

 softlock: The mode is locked until another mode key is pressed (or

 By default most modes are activated in “locked” type.

-Modes are usually indicated by a small black rectangle with the mode name in one corner of the viewer, usually in the lower right corner of the viewer.
+Modes are usually indicated by a small black rectangle with the mode name and mode type in one corner of the viewer, usually in the lower right corner of the viewer.

-When the lock is active it is signified by an additional “[SL]” (softlock) or “[L]” (locked) appearing in the mode indicator.
+When the lock is active it is signified by an additional “[L]” (locked) appearing in the mode indicator.
 Soft locked mode is indicated by “[SL]” and oneshot by “[O]”.